Economic anthropology: Symbolic and economic capital

-Actor-Network theory
+Actor–network theory

-Michel Callon has spearheaded the movement of applying ANT approaches to study economic life (notably economic markets).
+Michel Callon has spearheaded the movement of applying actor–network theory approaches to study economic life (notably economic markets).
 This body of work interrogates the interrelation between the economy and economics, highlighting the ways in which economics (and economics-inspired disciplines such as marketing) shapes the economy (see Callon, 1998 and 2005).

 Ethnographies of the corporation

 Corporations are increasingly hiring anthropologists as employees and consultants, leading to an increasingly critical appraisal about the organizational forms of post-modern capitalism.
 Aihwa Ong's Spirits of resistance and capitalist discipline: factory women in Malaysia (1987) was pathbreaking in this regard.
 Her work inspired a generation of anthropologists who have examined the incorporation of women within corporate economies, especially in the new "Free trade zones" of the newly industrializing third world.
 Others have focused on the former industrialized (now rust-belt) economies.
 Daromir Rudnyckyj has analyzed how neo-liberal economic discourses have been utilized by Indonesian Muslims operating the Krakatau Steel Company to create a "spiritual economy" conducive to globalization while enhancing the Islamic piety of workers.
 George Marcus has called for anthropologists to "study up" and to focus on corporate elites, and has edited a series called Late Editions: Cultural Studies for the End of the Century.
+Adam Sargent's ethnographic work on Indian construction sites has examined how workers contest class distinctions through embodied practices and refusal of certain forms of labor, demonstrating how economic anthropology can illuminate the cultural construction of work hierarchies and worker resistance in contemporary capitalist contexts.